About this listing

 Small and cozy cabin.
 Beautiful view.

-Living room, WC, shower, one bedroom and sleeping loft for 4 persons.
-Everything you need is in the cabin, TV, kitchenware, sleeping blankets, pillows.
+Living room, WC, shower, one bedroom and sleeping loft for 2 adults and maybe 2 kids additionally.
+Everything you need is in the cabin, TV (only one channel), kitchenware, sleeping blankets, pillows.

 In our small kitchen is a stove-top for two pots, a small fridge, a microwave and a small table-top grill-oven.
 You should be able to cook all your meals there.